openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

         return new ResponseEntity<Product>(product,HttpStatus.OK);
     }
 ~~~

+Don't forget to **Assistant > Organize Imports** to import the necessary classes after adding the above code!

 |**STEP BY STEP:** Create a REST endpoint for Catalog service
 |![Step by step - create product endpoint]({% image_path create-catalog-step-by-step-product-endpoint.gif %}){:width="900px"}